jcschindler01/qvis/README.txt

-qlat: A Python package for visualizing quantum lattice systems.
+qvis: A Python package for visualizing quantum fields and quantum lattice systems.